 owns 100% of Siemens Ltd

-This company received a SAM Rank of 23/100 in the Industrial Conglomerates category of the 2018 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
+This company received an S&P Global ESG Score of 13/100 in the Industrial Conglomerates category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 In 2021, the Carbon Disclosure Project (CDP) asked companies to provide data about their efforts to reduce greenhouse gas emissions and mitigate climate change risk.
 Responding companies are scored across four key areas: disclosure; awareness; management; and leadership.
 This company received a CDP Climate Change Score of A-.